 We will be accepting up to 18 students on a rolling basis.
 Rolling admissions means there are fewer and fewer slots the longer you wait, so if you’re interested in the program get your application in early!

-+ Withfriends payment processing fees for five weekly classes.
++ Withfriends payment processing fees.
 Upon payment, your space in the session will be reserved.
 We offer scholarships for those who cannot pay full tuition.
 Read more about scholarships below.

 If you can’t pay full tuition, we really still want you to apply.
 Our application will ask you how much you can pay.
 We will offer up to 4 subsidized positions in all of our classes, once each one has enough students enrolled that we’re able to do so.
 We have also started a scholarship fund, and we will be offering additional scholarships as community members